 I am a geophysicist with interests in seismic imaging and source studies applied to diverse Earth processes that encompass deep structure, earthquakes, volcanos, and glaciers.

 I am a geoscientist interested in the lessons of Earth’s past about climate change, ocean circulation, and carbon cycling.
-I am also interested in advancing geoscience education and literacy.
+I am also interested in advancing geoscience education, diversity and inclusion.

 I am an Earth Scientist interested in geomorphology, active tectonics, landscape evolution, and critical zone science.
 My research is multidisciplinary and involves fieldwork, geochronology, GIS, numerical modeling, and laboratory and data analysis.